saimahendra282/ChromeExtension02/README.md

 ---

+<h2 align="center">Congrats visitor, you have unlocked your own browser extension 🗣️🗣️🎊</h2>

+<h3 align="center">Got any suggestions?
+Drop them in the Issues section.</h3>

+---
 ### 📝 Small Note

 **THIS repo updates continuously, and please don’t be offended if you don’t like the CSS — I like it 😄**